Catalog Description

 Activity:

-2. The instructor will lead students in an improvised exercise to explore movement qualities for caricature types of Commedia de'll arte that applied to the production of "A Servant to Two Masters."
+2. The instructor will lead students in an improvised exercise to explore movement qualities for caricature types of Commedia de'll arte that apply to the production of "A Servant to Two Masters."

 Distance Learning